pythonanywhere/help_pages/articles/Selenium.md

 ## Don't use selenium from your web app

-Selenium with a browser are too slow to start up, and the request/response cycle is meant to be fast.
+Selenium and the browser take a long time to start up, and the request/response cycle is meant to be fast.
 Instead, build some sort of queue of jobs, and use a scheduled task to process those jobs.
 More info [here](/pages/AsyncInWebApps/)

 ## Page crash errors

 Sometimes your code may fail with an error like this:

 ```